Why you are thinking about Pot Value wrong

 Two things before we start.

-Our new and better thought Model for Pairing Pot values with Transformers called G.U.N
+G.U.N.: A Model for Pairing Pot Values with Transformers

 Here are some scenarios: